FyraLabs-Graveyard/wiki-old/docs/package-management.md

 - iOS uses IPA packages to install apps.
 - Windows has their own version of packages in the form of MSI installers and UWP Apps/AppX packages.

+## Flatpaks
+Flatpak is a distribution-agnostic package management solution.
+Its packages are fully sandboxed and require permissions to proceed.

+## AppImages
+AppImages are an another form of distro-agnostic packages.
+Its package are served in a single binary which means that the end user does not need to install anything else to use the software.

+## Snaps
+Snap is a sandboxed package solution by Canonical.
+They are similar to Flatpaks, but currently only has 1 centralized repository from Snapcraft.